TayalAditya/Adobe-TKK-Challenge1b/README.md

 # Persona-Driven Document Intelligence System
-## Adobe Challenge 1B: "Connect What Matters — For the User Who Matters"
+## Adobe Challenge 1B: "Connect What Matters: For the User Who Matters"

 A sophisticated document analysis system that extracts and prioritizes the most relevant sections from PDF collections based on specific personas and their job-to-be-done requirements.
 Built for the Adobe Challenge 1B with semantic search capabilities and intelligent content ranking.